Thermodynamic data for hydrated solids in Portland cement system (CaO-Al2O3-SiO2-CaSO4-CaCO3-Fe2O3-MgO-H2O)

 CEMDATA at 25 °C

-At 25 °C the solubility products (KS0) of the CEMDATA data set is fully consistent with the thermodynamic data for aqueous species, gases, and common minerals such as portlandite or gypsum, provided in the Nagra/PSI-Thermodynamic Data Base (Hummel et al., 2002) and can be used together with the Nagra/PSI TDB in any thermodynamic modelling software.
+At 25 °C the solubility products (KS0) of the CEMDATA data set is fully consistent with the thermodynamic data for aqueous species, gases, and common minerals such as portlandite or gypsum, provided in the PSI/Nagra-Thermodynamic Data Base 12/07 and 01/01 (Thoenen et al. 2014; Hummel et al., 2002) and can be used together with the Nagra/PSI TDB in any thermodynamic modelling software.

 CEMDATA at 0-100 °C

-The CEMDATA07 data base covers hydrates commonly encountered in Portland cement systems in the temperature range 0-100 °C. In the temperature range 0-100 °C the CEMDATA data base is compatible with the GEMS default kernel database (GEMS version of Nagra-PSI 01/01 data base).
+The CEMDATA data base covers hydrates commonly encountered in Portland cement systems in the temperature range 0-100 °C. In the temperature range 0-100 °C the CEMDATA data base is compatible with the GEMS default kernel database (GEMS version of PSI/Nagra data base).
 Hence, the CEMDATA files comprise a specific extension to the GEMS kernel data base.
-A download in GEM-Selektor (Gibbs Energy Minimization) format is available.

 Further information on the CEMDATA data base see: